rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/README.md

         --description="Allow UDP traffic on port 51515 for adblocker"
     ```

-13. List all firewall rules in this project:

-        gcloud compute firewall-rules list

-14. Observe the progress of your installation by tailing the `cloud-init-output.log` file:
+11. Observe the progress of your installation by tailing the `cloud-init-output.log` file:

         gcloud compute ssh adblocker --zone $ZONE --command "tail -f /var/log/cloud-init-output.log"

-15. If you are a first time `gcloud` user, you’ll be prompted for a passphrase twice.
+12. If you are a first time `gcloud` user, you’ll be prompted for a passphrase twice.
 This password can be left blank, press **Enter** twice to proceed:

-    ```text
+    > ```text
-    WARNING: The private SSH key file for gcloud does not exist.
+    > WARNING: The private SSH key file for gcloud does not exist.
-    WARNING: The public SSH key file for gcloud does not exist.
+    > WARNING: The public SSH key file for gcloud does not exist.
-    WARNING: You do not have an SSH key for gcloud.
+    > WARNING: You do not have an SSH key for gcloud.
-    WARNING: SSH keygen will be executed to generate a key.
+    > WARNING: SSH keygen will be executed to generate a key.
-    Generating public/private rsa key pair.
+    > Generating public/private rsa key pair.
-    Enter passphrase (empty for no passphrase):
+    > Enter passphrase (empty for no passphrase):
-    Enter same passphrase again:
+    > Enter same passphrase again:
-    ```
+    > ```

-16. A reboot may be required during the cloud-init process.
+13. A reboot may be required during the cloud-init process.
 If a reboot is required, you’ll receive the following output:

-    ```bash
+    > ```text
-    2023-08-20 17:30:04,721 - cc_package_update_upgrade_install.py[WARNING]: Rebooting after upgrade or install per /var/run/reboot-required
+    > 2023-08-20 17:30:04,721 - cc_package_update_upgrade_install.py[WARNING]: Rebooting after upgrade or install per /var/run/reboot-required
-    ```
+    > ```

     If the `IMAGE_FAMILY` specified earlier contained all the security patches, this reboot step may not occur.

-17. Repeat the following code if a reboot was necessary to continue observing the progress of the installation:
+14. Repeat the following code if a reboot was necessary to continue observing the progress of the installation:

         gcloud compute ssh adblocker --zone $ZONE --command "tail -f /var/log/cloud-init-output.log"

-18. Wait until the cloud-init process is complete.
+15. Wait until the cloud-init process is complete.
 When it's complete, you’ll receive two lines similar to this:

-    ```bash
+    > ```text
-    Cloud-init v.
+    > Cloud-init v.
 24.1.3-0ubuntu3.3 finished at Thu, 20 Jun 2024 03:53:16 +0000.
 Datasource DataSourceGCELocal.
 Up 666.00 seconds
-    ```
+    > ```

-19. Press `CTRL + C` to terminate the tail process in your terminal window.
+16. Press `CTRL + C` to terminate the tail process in your terminal window.

-20. Configure your Wireguard tunnels.
-SSH into the adblocker instance, and run the `wireguard` command, and press "1" to create a VPN tunnel for a new user.
+17. Configure your Wireguard tunnels.
+SSH into the adblocker instance, run the `wireguard` command, and press "1" to create a VPN tunnel for a new user.

         wireguard

-21. Connect to your adblocker virtual machine by with a newly created Wireguard tunnel, and configure your Pi-hole. visit `http://10.66.66.1/admin` from your device, once it connects to the Wireguard tunnel.
+18. Connect to your adblocker virtual machine with a newly created Wireguard tunnel, and configure your Pi-hole. visit `http://10.66.66.1/admin` from your device, once it connects to the Wireguard tunnel.

+## How to delete everything, if you wish to start over

+**THE FOLLOWING STEPS WILL DELETE WHAT YOU HAVE CREATED, ABOVE**

+This is how to remove the `adblocker` VM, its static IP address, and its firewall rules.

+1. List all the addresses you’ve created:

+        gcloud compute addresses list

+2. To delete the address named `pihole-external-ip` we created earlier:

+        gcloud compute addresses delete pihole-external-ip --region=$REGION

+3. List all VMs in this project:

+        gcloud compute instances list

+4. To delete the `adblocker` VM we created earlier:

+        gcloud compute instances delete INSTANCE_NAME --zone $ZONE

+5. List all firewall rules in this project:

+        gcloud compute firewall-rules list

+6. To delete the `allow-udp-51515` firewall rules we created earlier:

+        gcloud compute firewall-rules delete allow-udp-51515

 ## Contributions Welcome